bkutasi/r-jellycli/README.md

 - **Audio Playback**: Stream and play audio content using ALSA
 - **Configuration Management**: Save your server URL, credentials, and playback preferences
 - **Network Discovery**: Uses SSDP broadcasting to announce its presence on the network.
-- **Remote Control (WIP)**: Includes session management and WebSocket support intended for remote control via other Jellyfin clients (currently under development and not fully functional).
+- **Remote Control**: Stable session management and WebSocket support enables remote control capabilities via other Jellyfin clients.

 ## Requirements